raptros/respond/README.md

     path (seg "one" </> seg "two" </> endOrSlash) someAction
 ```

-and someAction will only get run if the request is to eg
+and someAction will only get run if the request is to e.g.
 `http://localhost:3000/one/two/`

 it wouldn't make sense to call it `PathExtractor` if it couldn't extract values;